Watching the Tropics

 Current Power Outages

-• The Atlantic hurricane season runs from June 1 to November 30
+Hurricane season runs from June 1 through November 30

 Key: Active Past Future